msgoat/iac-az-aks-tf/README.md

 ## TODO's

+* allow AKS to join PIP of AKS manages LoadBalancer
 * connect Azure Application Gateway to AKS managed Loadbalancer
 * make cluster domain for DNS names configurable with a default of "k8s.azure.msgoat.eu"
 * make sure Kubernetes RBAC is enabled